 Your son’s Minecraft experience just got more real.

-Needing a toy to make pool time more exciting?
-This unique, water-friendly kit is made of sturdy plastic to endure sun and chlorine from the pool.
+Needing a toy to make playtime more exciting?
+This unique treasure kit is made of sturdy material to endure the sun.

-While the treasure chest is floating, the coins and jewels sink to the bottom of the pool.
-Solo or playing in teams, searching and diving to retrieve the treasures should create plenty of fun and exciting moments.
+It comes with hundreds of gems and paper money for the best treasure-hunting experience.
+Solo or playing in teams, searching and retrieving treasures should create plenty of fun and exciting moments.

 It’s possible you didn’t know that such a toy even existed but hey, here’s to surprises.
 This is such a cool option for little boys and could really get their minds working.